mossgreen/mossgreen.github.io/_posts/2018-03-08-filenames-that-cross-platforms.md

 4. Filenames must not lead with `.(dot)`, `-`
 5. Directory and file names should not be too long, **140 is recommand**.
 6. Using filename extension, like `.jpg` and `.doc`
+7. Must not use periods in directory (folder) names

 ## Java implementation